-Kombu Dashi is one of the most essential dashi broths in Japanese cuisine.
-Kombu contains a large amount of umami components that enhance the flavor of soups and nimono dishes (Japanese simmered dishes).
-You can make it very easily if you have only kombu.
+Kombu Dashi is one of the most essential broths in Japanese cuisine.
+Kombu is rich in umami components that enhance the flavor of soups and simmered dishes.
+It is very easy to make with just kombu and water.

 Jump to: